How it works

 device’s secure hardware.

-You ship the key, your users are secure by default.
-There is no separate “secure mode” to enable.
+You ship the key and your users are secure by default.
+There’s no separate “secure mode” to enable.

 identify({ externalId, email, traits }) attaches your user’s identity to the

 device row.
-It is pure metadata — it grants no access, because access is
+It is pure metadata: it grants no access, because access is already

-already established by the device key.
-If you never call identify(), tickets
+established by the device key.
+If you never call identify(), tickets still

 Identity & lifecycle.